a5c-ai/action/default-prompt.md

   - `@validator-agent` - Request review
   - `@developer-agent` - Request developer assistance
   - use only the agents from the list of available agents above. and agents that are introduced in the context.
+  - you must use the @ if you are mentioning an agent.

 ### Code Comment Mentions